Convention on the Reduction of Cases of Multiple Nationality and on Military Obligations in Cases of Multiple Nationality

-The Convention on the Reduction of Cases of Multiple Nationality and on Military Obligations in Cases of Multiple Nationality is a convention signed in 1963 by the Council of Europe with the stated aim of reducing cases of multiple nationalities.
+The Convention on the Reduction of Cases of Multiple Nationality and on Military Obligations in Cases of Multiple Nationality (E.T.S.
+No. 043) is a convention signed in 1963 by the Council of Europe with the stated aim of reducing cases of multiple nationalities.

 Background

 The Convention aims to reduce as far as possible the number of cases of multiple nationality, as between Parties.
 It contains 2 chapters: